Eric Trump

 Eric Frederick Trump (born January 6, 1984) is an American businessman, political activist, and former reality television presenter.
 He is the third child and second son of U.S. president Donald Trump and his first wife, Ivana.

-Trump is a trustee and executive vice president of his father's business, the Trump Organization, running it alongside his older brother Donald Jr. He also served as a boardroom judge on his father's television series The Apprentice.
+Trump is a trustee and executive vice president of his father's business, The Trump Organization, running it alongside his older brother Donald Jr. He was a boardroom judge on his father's television series The Apprentice.

 During their father's first presidency, the brothers invested in foreign countries and collected payments in their American properties from foreign governments, despite having pledged not to do so.

 Early life

-Eric Frederick Trump was born on January 6, 1984, in New York City.
+Eric Frederick Trump was born on January 6, 1984, in New York City, the third child and second son of Donald Trump and his first wife Ivana Zelníčková.
 He attended Trinity School.
 His parents divorced in 1990, when he was six years old.
 As a boy, Trump spent his summers in the Czech countryside near Zlín with his maternal grandparents.
 His grandfather, Miloš Zelníček, who died in 1990, was an engineer; his grandmother, Maria, worked in a shoe factory.
 His grandfather taught Trump to hunt and fish.

 In 2002, Trump graduated from the Hill School, a preparatory boarding high school.
-In 2006, he graduated with honors from Georgetown University in Washington, D.C., with a Bachelor's degree in finance and management and a minor in psychology.
+In 2006, he graduated with honors from Georgetown University in Washington, D.C., with a bachelor's degree in finance and management and a minor in psychology.

 Trump started accompanying his father to job sites and negotiations from a young age.
 He has said he mowed lawns, laid tiles, and did other work on his father's properties in his youth.
 Trump briefly considered other careers but decided to join the family business while a high school student.